-Summer Session
+• Summer Session

-Renaissance/STAR scores, as well as Reading Sufficiency retention/promotion status, inform the selection process for inviting students to Summer Session.
-The one-month session is an extension of the classroom reading and math curriculum.
-It includes instruction with phonics/decoding, vocabulary, comprehension, and fluency as well as the mathematics strands.
+Renaissance/STAR Reading and Math scores, as well as classroom teacher recommendations inform the selection process for inviting students to Summer Session.
+The one-month session is an extension of the classroom reading curriculum.
+It includes instruction with phonics/decoding, vocabulary, comprehension, and fluency.
 Teachers evaluate effectiveness by documenting observations and gathering data on formative assessments throughout.
-In addition, teachers monitor Renaissance/STAR scores on the next scheduled assessment.
+In addition, teachers monitor Renaissance/STAR Reading and Math scores on the next scheduled assessment.

-7. Professional development and other activities are offered for teachers, paraprofessionals, and other school personnel to improve instruction and use of data from academic assessments.

-- During district-designated professional development days, learning opportunities will be offered to all district personnel which support site curriculum, instruction, assessment, and/or technology use. - In addition to district-designated days, there will be professional development offered within and beyond the school day in response to site needs.
-The Comprehensive Needs Assessment reveals a need to deepen understanding in reading/math curriculum and strategies-particularly in support of students with diverse needs, OAS and curriculum alignment, and behavioral interventions/trauma-informed instruction.
-Professional development offered in the coming year may include LETRS, Science of Reading, and/or dyslexia resources.

-8. The school uses clear, diverse strategies to recruit and retain effective teachers, particularly in high need subjects.
+- 7. Professional development and other activities are offered for teachers, paraprofessionals, and other school personnel to improve instruction and use of data from academic assessments. - During district-designated professional development days, learning opportunities will be offered to all district personnel which support site curriculum, instruction, assessment, and/or technology use. - In addition to district-designated days, there will be professional development offered within and beyond the school day in response to site needs.
+The Comprehensive Needs Assessment reveals a need to deepen understanding in accessing/using data, maximizing the capabilities of online resources, and investigating specific reading skill gaps.
+Professional development offered in the coming year may include HMH and/or Science of Reading. - 8.
+The school uses clear, diverse strategies to recruit and retain effective teachers, particularly in high need subjects.

-Lincoln maintains a continuous partnership with the University of Science and Arts of Oklahoma (USAO).
+Lincoln Elementary maintains a continuous partnership with the University of Science and Arts of Oklahoma (USAO).
 This serves to provide Lincoln with access to future professional educators as well as to provide these students with opportunities to gain practical experience.

-• Lincoln hosts USAO students as student teachers, classroom observers (in person and/or via Zoom or Google Meet), and tutors.

-Lincoln Elementary seeks to support all teachers-but particularly those who are new to the profession or new to the school.

-- First-year teachers are assigned a mentor to provide support and guidance throughout the year. - All new teachers and those newer to the building have designated resource people to help familiarize them with Lincoln's organization, routines, expectations, curriculum, and assessments.
+- Lincoln Elementary hosts USAO students as student teachers, classroom observers, and tutors. - Lincoln Elementary seeks to support all teachers-but particularly those who are new to the profession or new to the school. - First-year teachers are assigned a mentor to provide support and guidance throughout the year. - All new teachers and those newer to the building have designated resource people to help familiarize them with Lincoln's organization, routines, expectations, curriculum, and assessments. - The District Curriculum Director regularly schedules time to meet with first-year teachers and provide modeling/guidance as needed.

-- The District Curriculum Director may schedule time to meet with first-year teachers and provide modeling/guidance as needed. - As it presents, information is passed on to teachers about advanced learning, free/discounted tuition opportunities, and other resources offered.
+As it presents, information is passed on to teachers about advanced learning, free/discounted tuition opportunities, and other resources offered.